 (a) A sub-tenancy will terminate automatically on the death of the sub-tenant.

 In practice, if a plot falls vacant for this reason and representations are made, the Council will look to facilitate the transfer of the sub-tenancy to the late sub-tenant's spouse or civil partner, without the need for them to be placed on the waiting list in their own right.
 (See also section 17, Residency).

-- (b) Other than because of non-payment of the Annual Rent (see paragraph 2(d), above), Your sub-tenancy may be terminated by the Council by it giving You not less than twelve (12) months' or longer notice in writing, so that the Agreement expires before 6th April or on or after 25th September in any given year (s.1, 1950 Act).
-Termination of an Agreement by the Council is not taken lightly, and as with non-payment of rent such action will always be taken as a last resort following full engagement with You to explain the reasons why such action may become necessary.
-In practice, it would - initiate the termination of a sub-tenancy.(c) Your sub-tenancy may be terminated by You at any time by giving the Council no less than six (6) months' notice in writing.
-The Agreement will terminate six months after such written notice is received.
+- (b) Other than because of non-payment of the Annual Hiring Fee (see paragraph 2(d), above), Your sub-tenancy may be terminated by the Council by it giving You not less than twelve (12) months' or longer notice in writing, so that the Agreement expires before 6th April or on or after 25th September in any given year (s.1, 1950 Act).
+Termination of an Agreement by the Council is not taken lightly, and as with non-payment of hiring fees such action will always be taken as a last resort following full engagement with You to explain the reasons why such action may become necessary.
+In practice, it would only be with reluctance and much dialogue beforehand that the Council would seek to initiate the termination of a sub-tenancy. - (c) Your sub-tenancy may be terminated by You at any time by giving the Council no less than six (6) months' notice in writing.
+The Agreement will terminate six months after such written notice is received. - (i) The written notice period above may be reduced from six months to one (1) month if, for reasons of ill-health, moving away or for any other reason, You are unable to continue to maintain the Allotment Garden as required by these Conditions of Hiring.
+In such circumstances the Council will re-let the plot after the expiry of the one-month notice period.